flare-foundation/attestation-client/docs/misc/update-flare-node.md

 ./flare.sh
 ```

-Observe ... it takes few min to get 1st reponse :(
+Observe ... it takes few min to get 1st response :(

 ```
 tail -f logs/flare/node1/main.log
 ```

 Check what version you have (when it is running)

 ```
 cat flare2/go-flare/logs/flare/node1/main.log | grep "node version is"
 ```

 Update